daniel-huang-1230/iOS_WhatsThatFood/README.md

 This project is intended to help me learn Swift  programming language, and more importantly, the ins and outs of iOS app development, including but not limited to OOP design pattern, prototyping, Auto Layout, animation, adaptive design, Beta testing, MapKit, CloudKit, Core Data, launching on App Store, etc.

-Note that the current UI design as well as most default restaurant images are provided by the book I am recently reading, "*Beginning iOS 10 Programming with Swift*" by Simon Ng and I do not own the copyrights of them.
+Note that part of the current UI design as well as most default restaurant images are provided by the book I am recently reading, "*Beginning iOS 10 Programming with Swift*" by Simon Ng and I do not own the copyrights of them.
 The final product will, naturally, contain only work of my own.
 # Lauguage
 WhatsThatFood is written in **Swift**
 # Screenshots of the current progress